RoboPARA: Dual-Arm Robot Planning with Parallel Allocation and Recomposition Across Tasks: Experiments

 \subsection{Experimental Setup}

-We utilize the m3e-base~\cite{m3e-base} model as the memory retriever, and employ OpenAI~GPT-4o~\cite{gpt4technicalreport} and DeepSeek~V3~\cite{deepseekai2025deepseekv3technicalreport} APIs as foundation LLMs.
-To evaluate {\ours}, we conduct tests across four scenes and perform hardware verification using a humanoid robot, Franka Research 3~\cite{franka}, and UR5e~\cite{UR} robotic arms (see Appendix Sec.~\ref{exp_setup} for details).
+We utilize the m3e-base\footnote{https://huggingface.co/moka-ai/m3e-base} model as the memory retriever, and employ OpenAI~GPT-4o\footnote{https://openai.com/index/hello-gpt-4o/} and DeepSeek~V3\footnote{https://huggingface.co/deepseek-ai/DeepSeek-V3} APIs as foundation LLMs.
+For the System-1 phase, we employ the ACT~\citep{ACT}, DP~\citep{DP}, and $\pi_0$~\citep{pi_0} algorithms to train the action model.
+To evaluate RoboPARA, we conduct tests across four scenes and perform hardware verification using a humanoid robot, Franka Research 3~\citep{franka}, and UR5e~\citep{UR} robotic arms (see Appendix Sec.~\ref{exp_setup} for details).